abdurrahmanKhan/Air-pollution-Analysis-of-India-Tableau-/README.md

 Each worksheet is explained and in the end there is a final worksheet which allows you to see and coclude solutions through all the changes according to the respective fields provided

+Fork and Star the repo then download and just run the cells for visualization.

 Tableau Profile link : https://public.tableau.com/shared/K8RBGQMKP?:display_count=yes&:origin=viz_share_link